WhoopInc/dogstatsde/README.md

 * Tags are given as a map.
 The keys and values can be atoms, strings, or numbers.

 Metric name and value are required.
 Sample rate defaults to 1.0.
-Tags defaults to an empty map.
+Tags defaults to an empty tag-set, but the value of `GLOBAL_TAGS` (which also defaults to an empty tag-set) is always merged with the passed tags.